ccoutant/gabi-stage/docsrc/elf/01-intro.rst

 in several ways that do not require a version number change.

-Most object file structures are contained within sections (see :numref:`sections`), and are designated with special section types.
+Most object file structures are contained within sections (see :ref:`sections`), and are designated with special section types.
 Additional control structures can be defined by defining new section types.

 Many control structures have fields with enumerated values, and the